-Hepatitis A is an RNA virus that is highly common in areas with poor sanitation (typically developing countries), where it mainly affects children; it is less common is the United States and other developed countries [105].
-HAV replicates in the liver.
+Hepatitis A is an RNA virus common in regions of the world where sanitation and protection of food and water supplies are poor (typically developing countries).
+Infection rates are highest among children.
+Hepatitis A is less common is the United States and other developed countries [105].
+The gastrointestinal tract serves as the portal of entry, and HAV replication is confined to the liver.
 Starting two to three weeks after exposure, anti-HAV IgM is detectable, but levels then decline.
 Anti-HAV IgG levels begin to rise three to four weeks after exposure and remain elevated throughout life [36].

-HAV is primarily transmitted through the fecaloral route, most commonly through contaminated food or water; fecal-oral contact during sexual activity is also a transmission risk.
+HAV is primarily transmitted through the fecal-oral route, most commonly through contaminated food or water; fecal-oral contact during sexual activity is also a mode of transmission.
+In the United States, where prevalence of immunity is low due to the declining incidence of childhood infection, the potential for outbreaks of HAV has increased, including outbreaks spread by sexual contact among MSM.
 Efforts to promote good personal hygiene have not succeeded in curtailing HAV outbreaks.
-Bloodborne transmission is uncommon, and transmission by saliva is not documented [106; 107].
-In the United States, risk data were missing for 46.6% of reported cases in 2017.
+Bloodborne transmission is uncommon, and transmission by saliva has not been documented [106; 107].
+In the United States, risk data were missing for 48% of reported cases in 2020.
 The most common risk factors reported were injection drug use, person-to-person and foodborne outbreaks, and sexual/household contact with a hepatitis A patient [108].
 Signs of HAV infection include jaundice (with pale stools and dark urine) and liver enlargement/tenderness.